Crystalline comparison isomorphisms in $p$-adic Hodge theory: the absolutely unramified case: Crystalline period sheaves

-It remains to verify the formula \eqref{phi2} for any $a\in \cO\AAcr(U)$.
-Assume again $U$ is affinoid perfectoid.
-Since both sides of \eqref{phi2} are semilinear with respect to the Frobenius of $\AAcr$, it suffices to check the equality for $a=\underline{u}^{[\underline{m}]}$.
+It remains to verify the formula \eqref{phi2}.
+Since both sides of \eqref{phi2} are semilinear relative to the Frobenius of $\AAcr$, it suffices to check the equality for the $\underline{u}^{[\underline{m}]}$'s.
 In fact, we have

 This finishes the proof. \end{proof}